humantorch/github-browser/README.md

 * Use Require.js to load everything asynchronously, stop polluting the global namespace, and provide a more robust `r.js`-based build script
 * Allow the user to configure which organization/account to fetch repository data from
 * Selecting a commit would show a list of files changed in that commit
-* Allow the list of commits to go further back than the most recent 30.
-The functionality I've wired in to fetch additional repository information (by default Github's API only serves up 30 at a time) could easily be repurposed for this.
 * Allowing the user to change the metric by which repositories are listed (number of forks, most open issues, etc.)
 * Wider range of browser support.
 So far this has only been tested in Chrome/OS X. All functionality _should_ work elsewhere but the layout completely cracks in mobile browsers.
 FYI.